aaron1490/Project-README-Generator/README.md

 ## Description
 This is a simple, good quality README Generator for all future projects.
 Created using JavaScript and Nodejs.
 This is run at the command line, prompting the user to answer a series of questions generating a README file in markdown format.

+## Demo
+See below a brief demo of the application:

+VIDEO TO BE ADDED VIA GITHUB md editor

+The view the [full resolution video](https://drive.google.com/file/d/1TNtqqmc5od-nRLrNZfw2DXRk2Zdi5Zhg/view), please view from this link.

 ## Installation
 1.)
 Ensure that you have dependencies such as [node.js](https://nodejs.org/en/download/) already installed.<br> 2.)
 Clone the code [repository](https://github.com/aaron1490/Project-README-Generator) to your local machine.<br> 3.)
 Navigate to the root of the project folder that you've just cloned.<br> 4.)
 Run ```npm i``` either on git bash or on the integrated terminal to install all required node modules required.